18alantom/strawberry/docs/README.md

 # Docs

-Strawberry is a simple frontend framework that gives you reactivity and composibility.
+Strawberry is a simple frontend framework that gives you reactivity and composability.
 Here're a couple of things to get you up to speed on using it:

 1. [Installation](#installation)
 2. [Getting Started](#getting-started)
 3. Reactivity (to be added)
-4. Composibility (to be added)
+4. Composability (to be added)

 ## Installation